HPCBio/EBP/scripts/Raw_assembly/README_calculate_raw_assembly_with_long_reads.md

 This tool takes a very long time to execute.
 It could take over a week or more to complete.

-## Output files
+## 2.8 Output files

 This link explains the output files of wtdbg2 : https://github.com/ruanjue/wtdbg2/blob/master/README-ori.md

-The rae assembly should be in the file ending in ctg.fa
+The raw assembly should be in the file ending in ctg.fa